interTwin-eu/itwinai/docs/README.md

 # Read The Docs documentation page

-The python dependencies are organized in two requirements files, which must be installed in the following order:

-1. `pre-requirements.txt` contains torch and tensorflow.
-1. `requirements.txt` contains the packages which depend on torch and tensorflow, which should be installed *after* torch and tensorflow.
+The docs can be built either locally on your system, or remotely on JSC.

 ## Build docs locally

-To build the docs locally and visualize them in your browser, without relying on external services (e.g., Read The Docs cloud), use the following commands
+To build the docs locally and visualize them in your browser, without relying on external services (e.g., Read The Docs cloud), use the following commands:

 ```bash
 # Clone the repo, if not done yet